tcveatch/robacus/README.md

 them was a flat filesystem in the robacus/ directory, which at this writing contained 3846 files.
 Too huge to browse!

-As a service to Joe, my crazy brilliant friend, and to those who may wish to learn something from him, I have put this robacus directory of his into some kind of navigable order by sorting the files into categories like html, fortran, perl, log, data, etc.,
+As a service to Joe, my crazy brilliant friend, and to you who may wish to learn something from him, I have put this robacus directory of his into some kind of navigable order by sorting the files into categories like html, fortran, perl, log, data, etc.,